andyinnie/andybot/README.md

 # andybot

-Source code for the @andyinnie-test#5431 Discord bot.
-For use in my personal servers.
+Source code for the @andyinnie-test#5431 Discord bot using discord.py.
+For personal use in my own servers.

 Design is highly modular, with on-the-fly module reloading for seamless development.